 Relaxed Opening – autism-friendly

-This summer, visit our museum before the usual general public opening times.
+This autumn, visit our museum before the usual general public opening times.

 Explore the museum and take part in drop-in activities.
 Especially suitable for visitors with autism or other special needs, and their siblings, parents and carers.